 What Is Drug Trafficking?

 The penalties for drug trafficking can range from five years to the rest of your life in prison, and fines can range from $2 million to $8 million.
-With such heavy penalties on the line, it is important to contact our experienced Los Angeles federal crimes lawyers for these matters.
+With such heavy penalties on the line, it is essential to contact our experienced Los Angeles federal crimes lawyers for these matters.

 Issues Concerning Drug Paraphernalia in California